 The Indian Bean Tree is a medium sized tree with a spreading habit.
 The main feature of the tree is its large heart-shaped yellow leaves.
 The Indian Bean Tree bears flowers held in upright panicles that are white marked with orange and purple.
 In a mature tree the flowers will turn to long bean pods in the autumn.
 The Indian Bean Tree can be pollarded to encourage larger leaves and maintain a lower crown with spreading habit.

-LIME (Tilia cordata / platyphyllus)
+Lime Trees (Tilia cordata / platyphyllus)

 The Lime is a large deciduous tree with dark glossy heart-shaped leaves.
 The Lime bears creamy white scented flowers in the summer and winged fruits in the autumn.
 The Lime will tolerate most situations.

 Liquidamber is a large conical deciduous tree.
 The main feature of the Liquidamber is its large maple-like glossy leaves that turn a mixture of red, yellow and orange in the autumn.
 Spectacular autumn colour.
 The flowers of the Liquidamber are inconspicuous.
 Best grown in a lime-free soil.

 Norway Maple Trees (Acer platanoides) other varieties available inc. ‘Crimson King’